The most popular Q&A growth hack.

 5. Increases content creation and the likelihood that every subsequent user is more likely to find what she’s looking for: The more the seeds on the platform, the more is the content created.
 Also, every time a new seed and affiliated content are added, the probability that a subsequent searcher will return satisfied increases.

 1. A killer discovery algorithm: This is the first and most critical requirement.
 The discovery algorithm often needs to find matches in semantic data.
-In addition to eliminating false positive (a basic requirement for all search engines), it should also prevent true negatives as that would result in creation of duplicates.
+In addition to eliminating false positive (a basic requirement for all search engines), it should also prevent true negatives as that would result in the creation of duplicates.

 2. Easy seed creation: It’s important to note that the user is not in creation mode but is looking for information.
 Hence, the seed creation process should be incredibly simple to incentivize creation by such users.
 Yelp accepts listing with a bare minimum number of fields that help it flesh out the rest of the listing.
 Quora, typically, merely asks the user to enter the search query as a question with an initial category tagged to it.